paulgreg/esp32-weather-station/README.md

 Icons are [official icons from OpenWeatherMap](https://openweathermap.org/weather-conditions#How-to-get-icon-URL).

-To be able to open them correctly in GxEPD2, they are converted using [LCD converter](http://en.radzio.dxp.pl/bitmap_converter/) with byte orientation set to horizontal and big endian settings.
+To be able to open them correctly in GxEPD2, I convert them using [LCD Assistant](http://en.radzio.dxp.pl/bitmap_converter/) with byte orientation set to horizontal and big endian settings.
+It can be opened via wine (by adding 32 bits architecture).

 ## HTTP request & JSON parsing